Studio Art 102

 Natalie Ross '05 received a Masters in Landscape Architecture at the University of Minnesota.
 She works for GGLO Architects and Urban Planners in Seattle, WA.

-Summer Hills-Bonczyk '05 has been awarded a Jerome Foundation artist's travel and study grant 2013.
-She will be traveling to Northern India and Central Guatemala to enrich her performance art and sculpture by studying "ceremonial caves and the phenomenology of empty interior space."
+Summer Hills-Bonczyk '05 was awarded a Jerome Foundation artist's travel and study grant 2013.
+She traveled to Northern India and Central Guatemala to enrich her performance art and sculpture by studying "ceremonial caves and the phenomenology of empty interior space."
 She received her MFA in ceramics from Southern Illinois University, Carbondale.
 She showed her ceramic sculpture in a 2 person show titled SURFACING at MIRA Gallery, in Mpls.,in June, 2006.

 Colleen Stockmann '05 is a Curatorial Associate at The Contemporary Jewish Museum in San Francisco.
 She had been working at the San Francisco Center for the Book.
 She is the founder of Analogue Anatomy Press, a fine letterpress and design studio.
 See flickr.com/photos/AnalogueAnatomy